edmundpf/robinhood_yolo/README.md

 			* If false does not include market data, otherwise includes market data
 		* expired (boolean)
 			* if true includes expired options in search, else excludes expired options
+		* consume (boolean)
+			* if true returns all pages of data, else returns first page of data
 * *findOptions()*
 	``` javascript
 	await api.findOptions('TSLA', '2019-07-19')